Skip to main content

 Photo by: VisitBritain/Ramona Jones

-Woman walking on a path between grass, towards a castle
+Woman walking towards a castle

 • Stirling, Scotland